 How to Hire Your Dream Employee with Predictive Hiring

 When there are so many potential candidates for open slots, how do you find the right one?
 Hiring an employee can be seen as a task most executives look forward to with anticipation but also some apprehension.
-How does your prospective boss differentiate between dreams and nightmarish employees when they all seem very qualified in this market of inflated salaries?!
+How does your prospective boss differentiate between dream and nightmare employees when they all seem very qualified... especially in the post-pandemic market?!

 How Can You Avoid the Real Cost of Turnover?

 The cost of turnover is a serious issue for employers.
 One study estimates that when an employee leaves, the company pays up to three times their annual salary in lost productivity and engagement costs due to replacement activities like recruitment efforts or training new hires while also incurring expenses related directly with recruiting candidates.

 When considering the salary and benefits you're willing to pay for a new hire, it's important that they will be worth your investment.
 You may have some numbers in mind like advertising costs or time spent interviewing potential candidates but these don't really tell us anything unless we know how much money was actually made after all this work was done!